juju/docs/src/en/clouds-manual.md

 Title: Using the Manual cloud with Juju
 TODO:  Bug tracking: https://bugs.launchpad.net/juju/+bug/1779917
-       QUESTION: Does sudo on CentOS work?
+       QUESTION: Will Manual work if sudo is used on CentOS?
 Does root on Ubuntu work?

 # Using the Manual cloud with Juju

-Juju caters for the case where you may not be able to access a traditional cloud; maybe you can't create additional instances on an existing cloud; or perhaps your cloud is really a collection of disparate hardware.

-Whatever the case, as long as Juju can log into these machines they can be used as a backing cloud for Juju.
-It won't be _quite_ the same as using a standard cloud
-- without the ability to create new instances when they are desired, you will be missing out on some of the Juju magic.
-You can still deploy and manage applications though, with a bit of extra effort.
+The purpose of the Manual cloud is to cater to the situation where you have machines (of any nature) at your disposal and you want to create a backing cloud out of them.
+If this collection of machines is composed solely of bare metal you might opt for a MAAS cloud but note that such machines would also require IPMI hardware and a MAAS infrastructure.
+The Manual cloud can therefore both make use of a collection of disparate hardware as well as of machines of varying natures (bare metal or virtual), all without any extra overhead/infrastructure.

+## Limitations

+With any other cloud, the Juju client can trigger the creation of a backing machine (e.g. a cloud instance) as they become necessary.
+In addition, the client can also cause charms to be deployed automatically onto those newly-created machines.
+However, with a Manual cloud the machines must pre-exist and they must also be specifically targeted during charm deployment.

+!!!
+Note:
+    A MAAS cloud must also have pre-existing backing machines.
+However, Juju, by default, can deploy charms onto those machines, or add a machine to its pool of managed machines, without any extra effort.

 ## Prerequisites

+The following conditions must be met:

  - At least two machines are needed (one for the controller and one to deploy charms to).